-- 1.1.1 The Department of Health defines Non-emergency Patient Transport Service (PTS) activity as being typified by the non-urgent, planned transportation of patients, with a medical need for transport, to and from a premises providing NHS healthcare and between NHS healthcare providers. - 1.1.2 This can and should encompass a wide range of vehicle types and be crewed by staff with appropriate skills consistent with the patients' transport needs. - 1.1.3 The overarching principle of PTS is that patients who are eligible for transport will receive safe, timely and comfortable transport, without detriment to their medical condition. - 1.1.4 PTS in the North West is commissioned for patients for which the local Commissioner has responsibility, to ensure that patients can access healthcare in a safe and timely manner. - 1.1.5 The current guidance underpinning this service specification is that issued by the Department of Health in 2007.
-In the event of changes to National Policy Guidance, General Condition 13.5 will apply. - 1.1.6 This specification does not cover specialist ambulance transport such as those requiring the clinical skills of Paramedics etc. Typical knowledge and skills for staff providing Patient Transport Services are set out in Section 5.2 of this specification.
+- 1.1.1 The Department of Health defines Non-emergency Patient Transport Service (PTS) activity as being typified by the non-urgent, planned transportation of patients, with a medical need for transport, to and from a premises providing NHS healthcare and between NHS healthcare providers. - 1.1.2 This can and should encompass a wide range of vehicle types and levels of care consistent with the patients' medical needs. - 1.1.3 The overarching principle of PTS is that patients who are eligible for transport will receive safe, timely and comfortable transport, without detriment to their medical condition. - 1.1.4 PTS in the North West is commissioned for patients, for which the local Commissioner has responsibility, to ensure that patients can access healthcare in a safe and timely manner. - 1.1.5 The current guidance underpinning this service specification is that issued by the Department of Health in 2007.
+In the event of changes to National Policy Guidance, General Condition 13.5 will apply.